 How did I go from the funeral industry to working on a Doctorate of Education in Educational Leadership and Organizational Innovation?
 Both in education and in the business world, I’ve seen a lack of strong leadership and strong leadership platforms.

 I started looking for a program to both strengthen my leadership skills as a business owner and provide me with the necessary tools to educate other leaders as a professor at the collegiate level.
-Coupled with my experience in education and the business world, this Ed.D. will provide me with the necessary platform to effect change in leadership practices and policies.
+Coupled with my experience in education and the business world, this Ed.D. will provide me with the necessary platform to affect change in leadership practices and policies.

 Ironically, I had never taken an online course before this program.
 However, having four children, six businesses, coaching in the community, and engaging in multiple community projects, I knew I needed the flexibility of an online program.
 Still, it had been 15 years since I was in a classroom as a student, having earned my Master’s degree back in 2005.